OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 Script Lab is supported for Excel, Word, and PowerPoint on the following clients.

-- Office 365 for Windows
+- Office on Windows (connected to Office 365)
-- Office 365 for Mac
+- Office for Mac (connected to Office 365)
 - Office Online
-- Office 2013 or later for Windows
+- Office 2013 or later on Windows
 - Office 2016 or later for Mac

 ## Next steps